mszegedy/august-cardsharp/setup.md

 by the dealer.

 ## Bidding
-(todo: reveal a horoscope card from the top of your deck, cut the deck of the player to your right, place card in middle)
+(todo: reveal a horoscope card from the top of your h-deck, cut the h-deck of the player to your right, place card in middle)

 ## Beginning a round
 (todo: 13 tricks, start w/ contract winner, shuffle, draw 7 and set aside 6 face